 Most of the daily consumables we buy are transported by air, whether it is phones, clothes or even food and flowers.
 Most of the passenger traffic is combined with transporting cargo, which is often a significant source of income for airlines.
 For example, medicines are flown to Asia through Brussels onboard Finnair flights regularly.
 Due to problems with counterfeit medication created by Chinese online stores, pharmaceuticals are currently imported from Europe.

 Every one of us wants our Zalando packages, and new Macbooks carried to our door tomorrow the latest and this is exactly why the amount of air cargo will only grow in the coming years.
-The difference between emissions from air freight and passenger traffic is difficult to estimate at the moment because there isn’t much on clear research data on freight traffic emissions.
+The difference between emissions from air freight and passenger traffic is difficult to estimate at the moment because there isn’t enough clear data on freight traffic emissions.

 Case: A350 – developing flight technology reduces emissions